 We all know that throughout the work day our energy depletes.
 More so when the work is limited in a desk-bound setting.
 Employees begin to feel the effects of being on their feet all day or staring at a screen.
 The second half of the day makes them lethargic, they start having a tendency for headache, or physical body pain.

-We have a few tips to utilise throughout the work day to help your employees stay feeling good!
+We have a few tips to utilize throughout the work day to help your employees stay feeling good!

 If one tends to lose energy towards the end of the day, they often resort to a cup of coffee.
 A scary thought, we know.
 Cutting down the morning coffee intake can actually help one feel more energized throughout your day.
 If they can’t fathom this, they can try to switch out one coffee for matcha green tea or a bulletproof coffee.
 These drinks allow for a slower release of caffeine over a longer period of time so you won’t feel a sudden crash.